-There is an extensive literature demonstrating the relationships between residential real estate values and highway infrastructure.
-Across various countries and time periods, research typically indicates that for properties closer to the highways, the effects are small or sometimes negative.
+Across various countries and time periods, research on the impacts of highways on real estate values typically indicates that for properties closer to the highways, the effects are small or sometimes negative.
 Moving slightly further away, the accessibility benefits are positive but further beyond a certain point they tend to dissipate.

-As described further below in the literature review section of this paper, these effects tend to be well-known.
-But Germany is a unique case study that has not been extensively explored.
+Germany is a unique case study that has not been extensively explored.
 This is important because Germany was reunified in 1990 and the eastern part of the country was much less developed than the west.
 A highway connecting the east to the west would be expected to provide great opportunities for residents of the relatively under-developed east to access the west.
-This raises the question of whether the infrastructure impacts on real estate in the east are similar as those of other developed countries, and whether it makes sense to expand German highway infrastructure in a way that links the east with the west or restricting attention of new infrastructure to one region only.
+This raises the question of whether the infrastructure impacts on real estate in the east are similar as those of other developed countries, and whether it makes sense to expand German highway infrastructure in a way that links the east with the west or restrict attention of new infrastructure to one region only.
 Also, with constraints on overall funds for all types of infrastructure, it would be interesting to compare the potential real estate benefits from German transit studies with the benefits of highway infrastructure in Germany.
 This study aims to estimate the potential benefits of proximity to segments of the A38 highway, and to determine whether these benefits are comparable to those in other developed countries and other infrastructure studies in Germany.
 The primary objectives of this paper are to test the hypotheses that ceteris paribus, access to a new highway in Germany led to higher residential real estate prices; and the associated negative effects such as noise and air pollution led to lower real estate prices.
 Our empirical setting allows us to disentangle connectivity and noise/pollution effects.
-We compare our estimates with the findings of studies of German transit impacts on house prices, as one way to generate potentially helpful information for policymakers who must choose how to spend limited public funds on all types of infrastructure.
+We compare our difference-in-differences estimates with the findings of studies of German transit impacts on house prices, as one way to generate potentially helpful information for policymakers who must choose how to spend limited public funds on all types of infrastructure.
 Finally, we explore how the real estate effects of a new highway in this unique geographical and historical context of Germany compare with other studies' estimates of highways impacts on house prices elsewhere in western Europe.
 This could provide some useful information for German policymakers on whether the house price benefits of highway infrastructure might be higher if a highway were exclusively in the west, or if it were to straddle the east and the west.